issoftwaretools13/repoD/readme.md

 ### Method 14: to update the data returned by a synchronous call at later point on UI, so when you are updating call the function below so it will trigger the update for each UI call
     #few methods are: getListOfReadParameter(ECURecord ecuRecord, String groupName),getListOfWritableDidParameter(ECURecord ecuRecord)},getListOfErrorCode(ECURecord ecuRecord)},writeDidParameter(ECURecord ecuRecord, ReadParameterModel readParameterModel, int pos)}
     LiveData<String> uiDataUpdated = balBTDongleLib.updateUIDataUpdated();
     Note: register this call on every screen
+	 This LiveData method will give you following Json format string values 1)true,"readEcuBasicInfo"
+	 2)true,"startProgress"

 # BALBTDongleApiLinkage Interface Implementaion is shown below

 ```